smcclab/smc-course/_workshops/05-networks-collaboration.md

   don't know how well it might work for music.
 It's designed for voice, so the quality might limit what we can do with it.

+- [JamRTC](https://github.com/lminiero/jamrtc) (pre-alpha) is an attempt to create a simple prototype for doing jam sessions using WebRTC.

 {:.warn-box}

 Remember that your [first AV Diary portfolio]({% link